Project-MONAI/model-zoo/models/surgical_tool_segmentation/docs/readme.md

 A pre-trained model for the surgical tool segmentation task.

 # Model Overview
 This model is trained using a flexible unet structure with an efficient-b0 [1] as the backbone and a UNet architecture [2] as the decoder.
-Datasets use private samples from Activ-Surgical.
+Datasets use private samples from [Activ Surgical](https://www.activsurgical.com/).
 The [pytorch model](https://drive.google.com/file/d/14r6WmzaZrgaWLGu0O9vSAzdeIGVFQ3cs/view?usp=sharing) and [torchscript model](https://drive.google.com/file/d/1i-e5xXHtmvmqitwUP8Q3JqvnmN3mlrEm/view?usp=sharing) are shared in google drive.
 Details can be found in large_files.yml file.

 ## Data
-Datasets used in this work were provided by Activ Surgical.
+Datasets used in this work were provided by [Activ Surgical](https://www.activsurgical.com/).

 Since datasets are private, existing public datasets like [EndoVis 2017](https://endovissub2017-roboticinstrumentsegmentation.grand-challenge.org/Data/) can be used to train a similar model.